COVID-19 Report: 369 Cases, 26 Deaths Announced Saturday; Statewide Hospitalizations Fall Below 3,700

-Across the largest four counties in North Texas on Saturday there were 26 more reported COVID-19 deaths and another 369 new reported cases of the virus.
+Across Tarrant County on Sunday there were 14 more reported COVID-19 deaths and another 259 new reported cases of the virus.

-The percentage of people hospitalized in TSA-E with COVID-19 continues to drop and is at 4.38%.
+The percentage of people hospitalized in TSA-E with COVID-19 rose slightly from 4.38% to 4.4%.

-County-specific details for Dallas, Tarrant, Denton and Collin counties are below based on data reported Saturday, March 20, by county officials, local health departments and the state health department.
+County-specific details for Tarrant and Collin counties are below based on data reported Sunday, March 21, by county officials, local health departments and the state health department.

+Dallas and Denton counties no longer report COVID-19 case data on Sundays, and the state's data for Collin County indicated no new cases or deaths were added.

 Got a question about the COVID-19 vaccine?
 Get the answers here in our FAQ.